Brassx/Brass-Sound-System/README.md

 All you need to do is upload the brsnd.php script to your webhost(the same webhost the sounds you want to play are on), and change the URL in the cl_br_sndsystem.lua file to your fast DL webhost.
 Then you're done!

 Do note, the URL must be the same domain the PHP script is on.

+Some Advantages:
+No longer need to download sounds upon join, and you can have the player download them only when needed.
+Only need to upload sounds to a webhost, handy if you have a bunch of servers.